gitlapse/docs/source/includes/_lapses.md

 }
 ```

-This endpoint allows you to acquire a specific lapse URL via its SHA.
+This endpoint allows you to show a specific lapse URL via its SHA.
 ### Resource URL
 GET `https://api.gitlapse.com/v1/lapses/:SHA`